Volkswagen said almost 9,300 staff agree to early retirement

-FRANKFURT Volkswagen (VOWG_p.DE) on Tuesday said close to 9,300 staff had agreed to an early retirement scheme, helping Germany's largest carmaker to bring down costs.
+FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE) on Tuesday said close to 9,300 staff had agreed to an early retirement scheme, helping Germany's largest carmaker to bring down costs.

 "We are rapidly approaching our target of 9,300 contracts signed.
 Employees who wish to take partial early retirement must make their decision by July 31," VW' board member for Human Resources Karlheinz Blessing said.